prabhakar-sivanesan/OpenCV-rtsp-server/README.md

 - Opencv 3.x or above ( pip install opencv-python )

 ### Usage
-> Run stream.py with required arguments
+> Run stream.py with required arguments to start the rtsp server
 ##### Sample
     python stream.py --device_id 0 --fps 30 --image_width 640 --image_height 480 --stream_uri /video_stream

+### Visualization

+You can view the video feed on rtsp://server-ip-address:8554/stream_uri

+e.g: rtsp://192.168.1.12:8554/video_stream

+You can either use any video player which supports rtsp streaming like VLC player or you can use the open-rtsp.py script to view the video feed.